Gaia (spacecraft): Scientific instruments

-In order to maintain the fine pointing to focus on stars many light years away, the only moving parts are actuators to align the mirrors and the valves to fire the thrusters.
-It has no reaction wheels or gyroscopes.
-The spacecraft subsystems are mounted on a rigid silicon carbide frame, which provides a stable structure that will not expand or contract due to temperature.
-Attitude control is provided by small cold gas thrusters that can output 1.5 micrograms of nitrogen per second.
+In order to maintain the fine pointing to focus on stars many light years away, the only moving parts were actuators to align the mirrors and the valves to fire the thrusters.
+It had no reaction wheels or gyroscopes.
+The spacecraft subsystems were mounted on a rigid silicon carbide frame, which provided a stable structure that would not expand or contract due to temperature.
+Attitude control was provided by small cold gas thrusters that could output 1.5 micrograms of nitrogen per second.

-The telemetric link with the satellite is about 3 Mbit/s on average, while the total content of the focal plane represents several Gbit/s.
-Therefore, only a few dozen pixels around each object can be downlinked.
+The bandwidth of the telemetric link with the satellite was about 3 Mbit/s on average, while the total content of the focal plane represented several Gbit/s.
+Therefore, only a few dozen pixels around each object could be downlinked.